tocororo/showvoc/README.md

 ### Building

-After having installed the dependencies, run `ng build` to build the project.
+After having installed the dependencies, run `npm run buildprod` in order to generate a production build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ### Different Deployments

-In order to run the PMKI portal in development mode, it is possible also to run `ng serve`.
+In order to run the PMKI portal in development mode, it is possible also to run `npm run start`.
 This command will serve the portal on a development server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.